COVID In Colorado: Outlook Shows Economic Recovery Could Take Years

 He says the economic outlook is promising, but knows it will take much longer to see a full recovery.

-The Colorado Business outlook is released annually, but this year Executive Director Brian Lewandowski was particularly challenging given the number of unknowns that could potentially impact the forecast.
+The Colorado Business outlook is released annually, but this year Executive Director Brian Lewandowski said it was particularly challenging to produce given the number of unknowns that could potentially impact the forecast.

 “There’s a lot of promise in a vaccine right now, but we need to see when everyone has access to that vaccination and how effective it is.
 Even beyond that, how long does it take human behavior to recover?”
 Lewandowski asked.

-While Colorado is projected to see a small increase in job growth, at least on sector will see no improvement.
+While Colorado is projected to see a small increase in job growth, at least one sector will see no improvement.

 “The largest by far will be the government sector, down 6,900 jobs in 2021.”